astares/Pharo-Docker/README.md

 # Pharo-Docker
-Access Docker from Pharo
+Access to Docker from Pharo (scripting, Spotter, etc)

+# Overview

+### Description

+With this project it is possible to drive Docker using Pharo language.
+Additionally it includes tools like the spotter browser extension to easily work with remote or local docker images directly from a Pharo image.

-## Screenshot
+### Screenshot

 ![](images/docker.png)